US to set up plan allowing prescription meds from Canada

 The leading drug industry trade group, known as PhRMA, is a powerhouse that generally gets its way with lawmakers.
 It spent $128 million on lobbying in 2017, according to its most recent tax filings.
 But pressure on the industry is rising across many fronts.

 In the Senate, Trump is supporting Grassley’s bipartisan bill to cap medication costs for Medicare recipients and require drugmakers to pay rebates to the program if price hikes exceed inflation.
-Democrats in the House are pressing for a vote on a bill allowing Medicare to directly negotiate prices on behalf of millions of seniors enrolled in its prescription drug plan.
+Democrats in the House are pressing for a vote on a bill allowing Medicare to directly negotiate prices on behalf of millions of seniors.
 Separately, the Trump administration is pursuing a regulation that would tie what Medicare pays for drugs administered in doctors’ offices to lower international prices.

-Drug prices are lower in other economically advanced countries because governments take a leading role in setting prices.
-But in the U.S., Medicare is not permitted to negotiate with drug companies.
+Drug costs are lower in other economically advanced countries because governments take a leading role in setting prices.
+But in the U.S., Medicare is not permitted to negotiate.

 Some experts have been skeptical of allowing imports from Canada, partly from concerns about whether Canadian suppliers have the capacity to meet the demands of the much larger U.S. market.